vmsmith/LearningGit/1_Stand_Alone_Machine.md

     git commit .gitignore -m "initial commit"

-Which gave back:
+Which gave back (for me) this:

-    [master 22116f8] initial commit
+    [master ea3bcac] initial commit
-    1 file changed, 1 insertion(+)
+    1 file changed, 2 insertion(+)
     create mode 100644 .gitignore

+Notice "2 insertions".
+This refers to the two data files -- each on its own line -- in the `.gitignore` file.

 And:

     git commit file1.txt -m "added first stanza"

 Which gave back:

-    [master cd59fd1] added first stanza
+    [master d8dd3bd] added first stanza
-    1 file changed, 5 insertions(+)
+    1 file changed, 4 insertions(+)

-(I would point out that even though the first stanza of the poem only has four lines, my commit shows 5 insertions.
-This is because I added a carriage return at the end.)
+Again, the "4 insertions" refers to the four lines in the stanza you added.

 Notice that in the first line of each feedback message there is a square bracket with `[master _____]` and what looks like some hexidecimal text.
 That is the key to version control.